Super Sales

 Welcome to Australia’s playground.
 From Surfer’s Paradise’s golden beaches and surf vibe to Broadbeach’s foodie haunts and retail therapy to the hiking trails of the lush green hinterland of the Tambourine Mountain or the Lamington National Park, the Gold Coast oozes a unique salty-chic meets vibrant nightlife vibe.
 Learn to surf, paddle a kayak, hire a jet ski or try your hand at parasailing.
 Later, top up your tan on one of the Gold Coast’s famed beaches.
 Offshore there are whale-watching tours during the annual whale migration, while inland you’ll discover wildlife sanctuaries and historical sites.
 Afterwards refresh at a brilliant café or restaurant, revive with a cocktail on a rooftop bar or finish your evening at a Gold Coast’s nightclub.

-• Avoid the Gold Coast in November, its when the school break up and the graduating students come out to play during Schoolie’s Week.
+Good to know: Avoid the Gold Coast in November; it's when the school breaks up and the graduating students come out to play during Schoolie’s Week.

 Plan a trip to AustraliaWe offer different tour types.
 You can also chat with a local travel specialist if you want a customized tour to Australia.